-This post has got everything you need to know about linen stitches.
-You’ll learn what the linen stitch is, how to do it, and I’ll share tips on mastering it.
-Let’s go!
+I’ll show you how to master the linen stitch.
+You’ll learn what the linen stitch is, how to do it, and tips.

 Table Of Contents

 Linen stitch is a two-row repeat pattern.
 It creates a beautifully textured fabric like the fiber linen!
 Hence the name.
 The knitted fabric is very dense so it’s great for mittens, cowls, scarves, bags, purses and jackets.

 The linen stitch looks like woven fabric on the front.
 On the back, it looks like seed stitch, so it’s not a reversible pattern.
 I like the look of the right and wrong sides, so would happy to have either facing the front.

 How Do You Knit A Linen Stitch?

 Here is how you do the linen stitch knitting pattern.

 - Needles to match the size of your yarn

 Linen stitch is a two-row repeat, using knit, purl and slipped stitch pattern.
 Slipping stitches is fiddly.
 If you have a practice, soon you’ll have no trouble when slipping stitches!